artin961/Rigol-dm3058E/README.md

 # RIGOL DM3058(E) Multimeter OSD & Control for Linux
-RIGOL DM3058(E) Multimeter OSD & Control for linux with keyboard mode selection Based on original Paul Daniels code for GDM-8341 https://github.com/inflex/gdm-8341
+RIGOL DM3058(E) Multimeter OSD & Control for linux with keyboard mode selection Based on original Paul Daniels code for GDM-8341 https://github.com/inflex/gdm-8341 Rigol also uses SCPI commands.
+Some of them are different so the code is adapted accordingly.
+It also check if a measurement is compleated becouse the dmm can be in single or manual trigger mode.

 It works also with DM3068 but displays as 5 ½ digits
 # Requirements